Find your Master's program in Greece

 Postgraduate studies lead to the award of a Postgraduate Diploma of Specialization (Master’s degree).
 The general goal of postgraduate studies is to provide students with the option to specialize in certain fields.
 The postgraduate courses are open to Greek or foreign graduates of Greek Universities, or accredited equivalent institutes from abroad.
 The admission requirements, the criteria of selection taken into account, the tuition fees (in the courses and the procedure of admission are determined by the internal regulation of the postgraduate program in question.
 Usually, the candidates are chosen on the basis of a selection process or their (oral and/or written) examination results.

 Though, the educational programs are mainly offered in the Greek language, an increasing number of postgraduate programs are offered in the English, or other, language .
 The knowledge of one or more foreign languages (apart from the Greek) is an essential prerequisite for participation in the post-graduate programs.
-Courses last at least one calendar year, with two years being the most common duration.
 At the end of their studies, students have to prepare and present their master thesis.
+Courses last normally one year and a half (three semesters), including the time for preparing the thesis.
 Aiming to move toward the internationalization of higher education in Greece, many postgraduate programs have established collaboration with foreign universities, awarding joined degrees.

 Colleges also offer a wide variety of postgraduate courses, in Greek as well as in the English language, many of them in collaboration with international universities.